 When transmitting MPDUs using the GCR service with retransmission policy equal to GCR-Unsolicited-Retry:

-Following a MAC protection exchange that includes a response frame, for all retransmissions the STA shall either transmit the frames within a TXOP separated by an interframe space (subject to TXOP limits) or invoke its backoff procedure at the PHY-TXEND.confirm with a CW equal to CWmin[AC].
+Following a MAC protection exchange that includes a response frame, for all GCR-Unsolicited-Retry (#1101) retransmissions the STA shall either transmit the frames within a TXOP separated by SIFS or RIFS(#1231) (subject to TXOP limits) or invoke its backoff procedure as defined in 9.9.1.5(#1104).
 The STA shall not transmit an MPDU and a retransmission of the same MPDU within the same TXOP.
 The final frame transmitted within a GCR TXOP shall follow the backoff procedure defined in 9.9.1.5

-Without MAC protection or with MAC protection that lacks a response frame, for all transmissions the STA shall invoke the backoff procedure defined in 9.9.1.5 at the PHY-TXEND.confirm.
+Without MAC protection or with MAC protection that lacks a response frame, for all transmissions the STA shall invoke the backoff procedure defined in 9.9.1.5 at the PHY-TXEND.confirm that follows the transmission of each unsolicited retry CGR MPDU using a value of CWmin[AC] for CW.(#1103)

+All retransmissions of an MPDU shall have the Retry field in the Frame Control field set to 1.(#1311)

+During a GCR TXOP, frames may be transmitted within the GCR TXOP that do not use the GCR-Unsolicited-Retry transmission policy(#1102)

 9.9.2 HCCA